 - After you have downloaded a log file locally, you can double-click the file to open, view, and analyze the logs in SSMS.

 - You can also download multiple files simultaneously via Azure Storage Explorer.
-Right-click a specific subfolder (for example, a subfolder that includes all log files for a specific date) and select Save as to save in a local folder.
+Right-click a specific subfolder and select Save as to save in a local folder.

-After downloading several files (or a subfolder that includes log files for an entire day, as described in the previous item in this list), you can merge them locally as described in the SSMS Merge Audit Files instructions described earlier.
+After downloading several files or a subfolder that contains log files, you can merge them locally as described in the SSMS Merge Audit Files instructions described earlier.

 View blob auditing logs programmatically:

 With geo-replicated databases, when you enable auditing on the primary database the secondary database will have an identical auditing policy.
 It is also possible to set up auditing on the secondary database by enabling auditing on the secondary server, independently from the primary database.

 Server-level (recommended): Turn on auditing on both the primary server as well as the secondary server - the primary and secondary databases will each be audited independently based on their respective server-level policy.